stitchdata/docs/_replication/replication-keys.md

 ---
 {% include misc/data-files.html %}

-{% include note.html content="**While the majority of this guide applies to database integrations**, the info we cover is helpful for understanding Stitch replication as a whole, even if you're only using SaaS integrations." %}
+{% include note.html type="single-line" content="**While the majority of this guide applies to database integrations**, the info we cover is helpful for understanding Stitch replication as a whole, even if you're only using SaaS integrations." %}

 Replication Keys are columns that Stitch uses to identify new and updated data for replication.
 When you set a table to use [Incremental Replication]({{ link.replication.rep-methods | prepend: site.baseurl | append: "#incremental-replication" }}), you’ll also need to define a Replication Key for that table.